Skip to main content

 An opportunity for growth, not a threat

 AI should be seen as anything but a threat.
-Not only does AI yield a competitive advantage and competitiveness growth based on its algorithms, it also has integrated mathematical models capable of providing specific answers while also learning from their interactions, thereby increasing the accuracy of their predictions.
+Not only does AI yield a competitive advantage and competitiveness growth based on its algorithms, but it also has integrated mathematical models capable of providing specific answers while also learning from their interactions, thereby increasing the accuracy of their predictions.

 AI is about perspective

 As we are still in the early adoption process of applying AI to digital marketing, we must consider ethical questions and ramifications.
 Like RedBalloon, the ability of AI to automate marketing activities raises an issue.
-Will digital marketing professionals embrace AI to free them from mundane tasks and allow them to spend time on higher value activities, or will they view AI as a threat to their employment?
+Will digital marketing professionals embrace AI to free them from mundane tasks and allow them to spend time on higher-value activities, or will they view AI as a threat to their employment?
 It all depends on perspective and the future power of AI.

-Digital Marketing Strategy and Leadership short course at Melbourne Business School Online
+Discover the Digital Marketing Strategy and Leadership short course at Melbourne Business School Online

 If you are interested in furthering your career, learn more about our Digital Marketing Strategy and Leadership short course today.